 Relationship issues, anxiety, concern over alcohol or drug abuse and abusive situations are examples of the kinds of issues addressed.
 Referrals to community services or private practitioners may be made.
 ULifeline, a web-based mental health site, is available at www.ulifeline.org/schools/sccc.
-Another resource is Student Health 101, an online magazine for both traditional and non-traditional age students offering articles, tips and videos to ensure a positive academic and social college experience.
-Student Health 101 can be found at readsh101.com/sussex.html.
 Counselors abide by the Code of Ethics for the American Counseling Association and the National Association of Social Workers.